Alpha Phi Alpha – Kappa Xi Lambda (#536) was founded on August 22, 1974.

 - Brother Serge DeVilme, Jr.

 Since reactivation in 2002, Kappa Xi Lambda has taken on the “Wall Street Alphas” sobriquet.
+Our Chapter covers Midtown and Lower Manhattan in addition to Downtown Brooklyn.
+Meetings are held on the second Tuesday each month from September through June.

 The brothers have worked diligently to support the national programs that include: Go to High School, Go to College; A Voteless People Is a Hopeless People; Big Brothers, Big Sisters, and the March of Dimes.
 In addition to these programs, the brothers have developed programs such as the Alpha GENTS Academy and its Alphas Against AIDS initiative.